sdiehl/wiwinwlh/slideshow.md

 ~~~~ {.haskell include="src/hoas.hs"}
 ~~~~

-There is no however no safeguard preventing us from lifting Haskell functions which do not encode meaningful lambda calculus expression.
+There is no however no safeguard preventing us from generating Haskell functions which do not encode meaningful lambda calculus expression.
 For example:

 ```haskell
 Lam (\x -> let x = x in x )